 Taking photo shots of any kind of highly reflective surface always presents photographers with a challenge.
 Sunglasses are no exception.
 Whether working with mirror shades or deep black light-absorbing lenses, the old adage is true: before you start, think of the finish!
-There are some things you just can’t fix through Photo Editing Services!
+There are some things you just can’t fix through Photo Retouching Services!

 1: Light source directly in front of subject